Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--termtasks` will manually terminate tasks prior to termination.
       Termination of running tasks requires a valid SSH user if tasks are running on a non-`native` container support pool.
     * `--wait` will wait for termination to complete
-* `termtasks` will terminate tasks within jobs specified in the jobs configuration file.
-Termination of running tasks requires a valid SSH user if tasks are running on a non-`native` container support pool.
-    * `--force` force send docker kill signal regardless of task state
-    * `--jobid` force termination scope to just this job id
-    * `--taskid` force termination scope to just this task id
-    * `--wait` will wait for termination to complete

 ## `keyvault` Command